 Ohana100 provided support to Fisher House Annual 8K Hero and Remembrance Run, Walk and Roll for military families at the Ford Island.
-Volunteer Beth participated in the race
+Volunteer Beth helped to collect water and she also participated in the race.

 ALOHA BOOKS INAUGURAL EVENT was held @ PAUOA ELEMENTARY SCHOOL on AUGUST 10, 2018.
-Ohana100’s newest project gifting a free new book to kindergartners at charter and public schools throughout the State of Hawaii.
-It will also provide books to children in Head Start and social services programs throughout the state.
+Ohana100’s newest project gifted a free new book to kindergartners at charter and public schools throughout the State of Hawaii.
+It also provided books to children in Head Start and social services programs throughout the state.

-We are dedicating the Aloha Books Project in remembrance of Senator Daniel Akaka who was an educator, a proud public servant and our grandfather.
+We dedicated the Aloha Books Project in remembrance of Senator Daniel Akaka who was an educator, a proud public servant and our grandfather.
 He believed strongly in the importance of literacy and the value of a good education.

 Mahalo to all our partners and volunteers who worked very hard to process and deliver Aloha Books to children across the State of Hawaii.